F-U-Njoku/many-objective-fs-nsgaiii/README.md

-# Explainable multi-objective feature selection with NSGA-II
+# On the interpretability of Many-objective Feature selection
 In this repository, you will find the codebase for the experiments of our proposed multi-objective feature selection with NSGA-II.
 The four files represent the various experiments we executed:
 * Baseline  &rarr; baseline.py